mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Note that, as a PSK may have a different lifetime than an update, it does not necessarily provide the same Forward Secrecy (FS) or Post-Compromise Security (PCS) guarantees as a Commit message.
-Unlike the key pairs populated in the tree by an Update or Commit, which always freshly generated, PSKs may be pre-distributed and stored.
+Unlike the key pairs populated in the tree by an Update or Commit, which are always freshly generated, PSKs may be pre-distributed and stored.
 This creates the risk that a PSK may be compromised in the process of distribution and storage.
 The security that the group gets from injecting a PSK thus depends on both the entropy of the PSK and the risk of